The 20 Best Progressive Myoclonic Epilepsy Doctors Near Me in Baltimore, MD

 English

-Stephen Thompson is a Pediatric Neurologist and a Pediatrics provider in Baltimore, Maryland.
+Stephen Thompson is a Pediatric Neurologist practicing medicine in Baltimore, Maryland.
 Dr. Thompson is rated as an Experienced provider by MediFind in the treatment of Progressive Myoclonic Epilepsy.
-His top areas of expertise are Migraine with Brainstem Aura, Migraine, Seizures, and Generalized Tonic-Clonic Seizure.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Migraine with Brainstem Aura, Migraine, Seizures, and Generalized Tonic-Clonic Seizure.

 Experienced in Progressive Myoclonic Epilepsy